ConfusedOnCOFFEE/wekan-cli/README.md

 # OBVIOUSLY DISCLAIMER

-- PRIVATE PROJECT BUT OPEN TO USE IT
+- PRIVATE PROJECT BUT READY TO BE USED AND ADAPTED
 - BUILD AT YOUR OWN RISK, I try to assist.
 The CLI was tested on x86_64_linux, x86_64_MacOs and Apple ARM.
-With each new RC, I try to provide binaries.
-- Message me if you found anything, which is criticial or against the rules.
+- Message me if you find anything, which is criticial or against the rules.
+- I don't provide releases, maybe some tags if a new feature was added but HEAD will always be stable.

 # Wekan CLI